-The success of Fulford's SEND policy and provision is evaluated and takes account of the following indicators:
+The success of SYMAT's SEND policy and provision is evaluated and takes account of the following indicators:

-- The views of the parents/carers. - The views of the student. - Monitoring of classroom practice by SENCO and subject leaders. - Differentiated strategies and materials. - Analysis of students' data and test results. - For individual students: their progress in relation to learning and development targets. - For cohorts: the success of students in external examinations including Value Added scores for pupils with SEND. - Monitoring of the procedures and practice by the SEND Governor alongside the SENCO and Deputy Headteacher. - School self-evaluation, including the levels of participation of pupils in school activities and destinations at transition point. - The School Improvement Plan.
+- The views of the parents/carers. - The views of the student. - Monitoring of classroom practice by SENDCOs and subject leaders. - Differentiated strategies and materials. - Analysis of students' data and test results. - For individual students: their progress in relation to learning and development targets. - For cohorts: the success of students in external examinations including Value Added scores for pupils with SEND. - Monitoring of the procedures and practice by the SEND Governor alongside the SENDCO and Senior Leadership team. - School self-evaluation, including the levels of participation of pupils in school activities and destinations at transition point. - The School Improvement Plan.